 See samples of what is included in the Teacher’s Guide and Student Documents below.
 Click “Use the Lesson” to get access to the complete lesson plan.

 Ready-To-Use Student Documents

-These Constitution Day games and resources will help you highlight the ways in which the Constitution still guides our government institutions and processes today, including the roles and responsibilities of citizens.
+These Constitution Day resources will help you highlight the ways in which the Constitution still guides our government institutions and processes today, including the roles and responsibilities of citizens.